SuadeLabs/fire/documentation/properties/type.md

 From the CFPB's ["What you should know about home equity lines of credit"][cpfb-heloc-you-should-know]:

 > A home equity line of credit is a form of revolving credit in which your home serves as collateral.
-Because a home often is a consumer’s most valuable asset, many homeowners use home equity credit lines only for major items, such as education, home improvements, or medical bills, and choose not to use them for day-to-day expenses.
+Because a home often is a consumer's most valuable asset, many homeowners use home equity credit lines only for major items, such as education, home improvements, or medical bills, and choose not to use them for day-to-day expenses.

 See also: [HELOC on Investopedia][investopedia-heloc] for a more practical reference